IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell/installation.rst

         If OCCT is not available, an alternative is to `manually compile OCCT
         <https://dev.opencascade.org/release>`__.

+   IfcOpenShell 0.8 depends on fairly recent OCCT additions such as the BVH Tree functionality.
+Users on Ubuntu 20.04 are advised to manually compile and install OCCT 7.7.

    Another alternative is to use OpenCascade Community Edition (OCE), but it may lag behind OCCT and is no longer actively maintained so is not recommended.